Start Here

 Run blocks check at any time to validate the card before publishing.

-Step 6 — Run the agent
+Step 6 - Start your agent

 bash